 - a) The Alliance expects the highest professional standards to be maintained at all times by its members.
-Implementation of efficacious best practice should be the aim of every practitioner, and this should in turn be related to the scientific evidence base. - b) Members should at all times conduct themselves with dignity appropriate to their occupation, and must treat clients, colleagues and members of the public with respect. - c) Acceptance of a patient obligates the practitioner to deliver the best treatment of which s/he is capable, irrespective of race, creed, orientation or personal beliefs. - d) The practitioner must be seen to treat all patients even-handedly and without favour, dispensing treatment and advice to each according to their need. - e) Practitioners will, by the very nature of the work and their presence in peoples' homes, find themselves in positions of trust.
-Practitioners must at all times rise above temptation, behave with honesty and integrity, and conduct themselves honourably in accordance with the law and the highest values of their profession. - f) Practitioners must demonstrate respect for fellow professionals.
-It is unethical to take over another practitioners' clients without their permission, or 'poach' or otherwise steal clients.
-Nobody owns a patient or a territory.
+Implementation of efficacious best practice should be the aim of every practitioner, and this should in turn be related to the scientific evidence base. - b) Members should at all times conduct themselves with decorum and dignity appropriate to their occupation, and must treat clients, colleagues, and members of the public with respect. - c) Acceptance of a patient obligates the practitioner to deliver the best treatment of which s/he is capable, irrespective of race, creed, orientation, or personal beliefs. - d) The practitioner must be seen to treat all patients even-handedly and without favour, dispensing treatment and advice to each, according to their need. - e) Practitioners will, by the very nature of the work and their presence in peoples' homes, find themselves in positions of trust.
+Practitioners must at all times rise above temptation, behave with honesty and integrity, and conduct themselves honourably in accordance with the law and the highest values of their profession.

+- f) Practitioners must demonstrate respect for fellow professionals.
+It is unethical to take over other practitioners' clients without their permission, or 'poach' or otherwise steal clients.
+Nobody owns a patient or a territory. - g) There is a Duty of Candour that means that you should be open and co-operate with any investigations that may prove necessary.